itdxer/neupy/site/2015/09/05/discrete_hopfield_network.rst

 At this tutorial we are going to understand :network:`Discrete Hopfield Network <DiscreteHopfieldNetwork>` algorithm.

+:network:`Discrete Hopfield Network <DiscreteHopfieldNetwork>` is a type of algorithms which called - `Autoassociative memories <https://en.wikipedia.org/wiki/Autoassociative_memory>`_
+Don't afraid of word `Autoassociative`.
+The idea behind this type of algorithms is simple.
+They can store in `memory` some useful information and later they are able to reproduce it from the partialy broken patterns.
+You can think about of it as a human memory.
+For instance, imagine that you see an old picture with a place where you was a long time ago, but this picture is in a very bad quality and with a high blur.
+From the picture you can reconize some objects or places that are very familiar to you.
+It can be a house or a lake or anything else which can clearly create an associations for you.
+With this details other parts of picture begin to make more sense.
+Even if you don't clearly see all objects you can recover a big part of picture from your memory just from the few familiar things.
+That what it is all about.
+Autoassociative memory network is a way to think about the human memory and try to build something useful that have a similar behaviour.

-I wouldn't show proofs or complex idea.
-On this tutorial you will see only intuition
+On this tutorial you will see only intuition behind the network.
+I avoid all proofs to make this tutorial more simple.
+If you are interesting in Linear Algebra proofs of the :network:`Discrete Hopfield Network <DiscreteHopfieldNetwork>` you can check them at R. Rojas.
+Neural Networks [1]_ book.

 Architecture
 ------------

-:network:`Discrete Hopfield Network <DiscreteHopfieldNetwork>` is a very simple algorithm.
+:network:`Discrete Hopfield Network <DiscreteHopfieldNetwork>` is a simple algorithm.
+It simple because you don't need to much background to use it.
-To understend it you must to know how to make an outer product and a product between matrix and vector.
+Everything you need to know is just how to make a basic Linear Algebra operations, like outer product or sum of the two matrices.

+Let's start with a simple thing.
+What do we know about it so far?
+Just a name and a type.
+From the name we can identify one useful thing about the network.
+It's `Discrete`.
-`Discrete` means that network can save and predict only the binary vectors.
+That mean that network can works only with the binary vectors.
-For this specific network we will use only sign-binary numbers: 1 and -1.
+But for this network we wouldn't use the binary numbers in a tupical form.
+Instead of them we will use the bipolar numbers.
+They are almost the same, but except the 0 we will use -1 to decode a negative state.
+We can't use zeros.
+There are two main reasons for it.
-We can't use zeros, because it can reduce information from the input vector, later in this tutorial I try to explain why that is the problem.
+First one is that zeros reduce the information from the network weight, later in this tutorial we will see it.
+The second one is more complex, it depence on the neature of bipolar vectors.
+Basically they are more likely to be othogonal to each other which is a critical moment for the :network:`Discrete Hopfield Network <DiscreteHopfieldNetwork>`.
+But as I said before we wouldn't talk about proofs and anything out of basic understanding of the Linear Algebra operations.

-By now, let's check how we can train and use :network:`Discrete Hopfield Network <DiscreteHopfieldNetwork>`.
+So, let's check how we can train and use the :network:`Discrete Hopfield Network <DiscreteHopfieldNetwork>`.

 Training procedure
 ~~~~~~~~~~~~~~~~~~

-First step as usual is the training procedure.
+We can't use the memory without any patterns stored in it.
+So first of all we are going to understand how to train the network.
+For the :network:`Discrete Hopfield Network <DiscreteHopfieldNetwork>` train procedure doesn't require any iterations.
 It includes just an outer product between input vector and it transpose.

 .. math::